Likhithsai2580/JARVIS/README.md

 ## Overview 🚀

-Jarvis is more than just another virtual assistant; it’s a comprehensive solution packed with powerful features.
+Jarvis is more than just another virtual assistant; it's a comprehensive solution packed with powerful features.
 Combining voice recognition, web scraping, and machine learning into a user-friendly interface, Jarvis makes complex tasks effortless.

 ## Getting Started 🔧